-Flooding, utility outages, the flu, an earthquake… we all know that having an emergency plan is a good thing.
-Emergency planning also helps your organization prepare for sudden staff changes, funding ups and downs, and everyday disruptions.
-But most nonprofits don't have a plan or have just a half-completed plan.
-What is standing in our way?
+While none of us would have predicted the current coronavirus conditions, we all know having an emergency plan is a good thing.
+It helps an organization prepare for sudden staff or funding changes, hair-raising weather events, and everyday disruptions, as well as pandemics.
+But most nonprofits don't have a complete plan that covers all the "what-ifs."